 Also see ABC stickers.

 Most of these ideas can be altered to use with similar stickers.
+Mrs. Grossman stickers and other websites have ideas on using stickers.

-Construction ones: Use them with pages of your children or grandchildren and call them "Building Memories."
+Use them with pages of your children or grandchildren and call them "Building Memories."
 Any kind of photos would work with this.

 They work as corners by cutting them in half diagonally.